Characters from the original game edition.

 Emperor Palpatine's gameplay is subtle and at the opposite of brute force.
-He relies almost entirely on special, of which few actually heal damage.
+He relies almost entirely on special cards, of which few actually deal damage.
 The others are either for forcing opponents to discard, healing, or manipulating the Emperor's deck.
 On the other hand, his Royal Guards are Elite Mooks and can do most of the direct hitting for him.

 - Combat Clairvoyance: A downplayed form.
 The Emperor cannot look into other people's decks, but he can check and rearrange the first three cards in his own with "Future Foreseen".

 - Cool Chair: He starts sitting in his throne on the Royal Throne Room map, surrounded by his guards.